Bettye Robinson History

 - She established Les Danseurs Noir Dance Company.

-- She retired from Hilliard High School as the Work Study Coordinator of Special Education in 1995 and 1990 as a dance instructor.
+- She retired as a dance instructor in 1990 and as the Work Study Coordinator of Special Education for the Hilliard Schools in 1995.